-You can build an excellent home gym area inside your living space – whether it’s within a corner in your studio apartment, an entire guest room in your house, or even a garage or backyard patio.
+Over the age of 50?
+You can build an excellent home gym in 2022 – whether it’s within a corner in your studio apartment, an entire guest room in your house, or even a garage or backyard patio.

 What follows are several ideas for configuring your home gym so that it matches your unique needs, workout style, and budget.

 I’ve also included a video with exercises that are perfect for a home gym – a firming, full-body workout.
 Then, toward the end of the video, I provide a quick tour of my home gym and an explanation (turn the video player’s sound ON) of what tools you can put in your own home fitness area (when you designate a specific area within your home for fitness, your health can improve and life becomes more enjoyable), so be sure to watch the video all the way through.

 Benefits of a Home Gym

 Often I have a better workout in my home gym than I do at the commercial gym.